htnani/shell-genomics/README.md

 to see whether items in a
-directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file
+directory are files or directories. `ls -l` gives a lot more information too, such as the size of the files.

 So, we can see that we have several files, directories and a program.
 Great!